 The Accessibility Compliance Taskforce in Online Learning (ACTiON) was launched in Spring 2012.
 It is a group of faculty, staff, and adminstrators who are working to ensure that all required instructional materials delivered electronically at Foothill College are in compliance with Federal and state accessbility requirements.

 Technological support and coordination are addressed through the Tech Task Force (TTF).
 It is a shared governance group that sets priorities for the college and oversees and authors the college’s technology plan.
-The committee is chaired by the college technology coordinator and dean of Foothill Global Access, Judy Baker.
+The committee is chaired by the college technology coordinator and dean of Online Learning, Judy Baker.
 Members include academic senate and classified senate representatives.
 The TTF and DEAC are linked but serve distinct purposes.
 Each reports to the PaRC.
 For information about past meetings, visit TTF Agendas and Minutes.

 The district technology organization has its own shared governance group, named the Educational Technology Advisory Committee (ETAC) and this group provides district-level shared governance and decision making for projects that involve the entire district, which are many.
 These include such projects as the Banner implementation, the district network, phone systems, computer replacements and overall infrastructure.